RiyaaGupta02/Predicting_F1RaceWinner/README.md

+## One of ML_MiniProject is Predicting the F1 Race Winner the readme is for the following

 # 🏎️F1 Race Winner Prediction using Gradient Boosting
 This project aims to predict Formula 1 race winners based on qualifying data, lap times, Drivers team, sector performance, and other race metrics using a Gradient Boosting Model (GBM).